 5. Accountability Measures:

-Define how progress will be tracked and evaluated throughout the coaching process, including regular check-ins, progress reviews, and assessments.
+Define how progress tracking will work and how you’ll evaluate personal growth throughout the coaching process, including regular check-ins, progress reviews, and assessments.

 6. Coaching tools:

-Identify the coaching tools and resources that might help make the coaching engagement more effective.
+Identify the coaching tools and resources that might help make the coaching engagement and goal-setting more effective.

 Coaching Plan FAQs